 One of the main things here is paying close attention to marketing trends and the latest strategies most companies use.
 Thus a startup owner can escape many mistakes and direct the necessary effort to implement the best strategies for startup promotion.
 Since startups cannot afford to spend million-dollar budgets on traditional marketing channels, they should focus on unbiased and creative ways of promotion.

 The world of startups is highly competitive on all levels.
 Not only should you always pitch your exclusivity to investors but also stir up interest in media.
 Once you are in, fighting for publicity becomes fierce competition.

 The “first contact” with media will largely determine the way your product will be covered by media outlets in the future.

 If you claim your product is a breakthrough, the interest goes up.
 On the other hand, you are putting high stakes on the image of your startup in the public eye.
-In case your statements do not meet the reality, be prepared for a huge kick in your media reputation.
-Journalists would not miss a chance to criticize for statements that ended up inconsistent with reality.
+In case your statements do not meet reality, be prepared for a huge kick in your media reputation.
+Journalists would not miss a chance to criticize statements that ended up inconsistent with reality.
 They will likely criticize even the tiniest bugs, errors, and failures.

 From here we may conclude the following:

 Launching a successful PR campaign requires a lot of backstage work, from examining your target audience to building an effective team, and finding your first investors.